renventura/wp-delete-user-accounts/readme.txt

 == Description ==
 Allow your users (except for administrators) to manually delete their own accounts.
 It uses the <a href="http://t4t5.github.io/sweetalert/">Sweet Alert</a> jQuery plugin for slick-looking alerts and prompts.

+By default, this plugin adds a button to a user's profile page in the wp-admin.
+You can also add a delete button to any page or post using the `[wp_delete_user_accounts]` shortcode.

+NOTE: Delete buttons are not displayed when logged in as an administrator.
+This is done to protect against locking yourself out of your site.
+To see the delete button, you’ll need to log in with an account that does not have the administrator role.

+For more technical info, including available hooks (actions and filters), please see the plugin's readme file on Github.

 == Installation ==

 = Automatically =